SaviNimz/Flower-exchange-Trader-application/readme.md

 ## Input and output

 In the absence of a graphical user interface (GUI), input parameters will be specified through a Comma-Separated Values (CSV) file.
-The outcome of the execution process will be systematically documented and recorded in a CSV file
+The outcome of the execution process will be systematically documented and recorded in another CSV file(The execution report).

 - input file